kosmonowt/food-koop/README.md

 ## Release History

+### 2015-06-10
+* Changed Email Start from "Lieber" to "Hallo"
+* Email template for welcome mail is now set by config (to distinguish migration message from NEW memeber message)
+* Email notification will be sent to admin when new member is created.
+* Bugfixes in adding, editing and deleting USER.
+* Orders can now be bulk deleted
+* New Mail Event when bulk deletion happens
+* some CSS changes

+### 2015-06-08
+* Fixed issue with email templates (order list)
+* Added staging environment with mailtrap
+* Added support for prices including surcharge

 ### 2015-05-31
 * Fixed Issue with updating validated Models (added way/model into trunk)
 * Fixed Issue with {!! $VAR !!} to show unescaped output